sonata-project/SonataAdminBundle/Resources/doc/cookbook/recipe_custom_action.rst

             return new RedirectResponse($this->admin->generateUrl('list'));

-            // if you have a filtererd list and want to keep your filters after the redirect
+            // if you have a filtered list and want to keep your filters after the redirect
             // return new RedirectResponse($this->admin->generateUrl('list', $this->admin->getFilterParameters()));
         }
     }